boywithkeyboard/cheetah.mod.land/docs/api/plugins.md

 order: 6
 ---

 This feature is still in an early stage.
-It is stable, but will undergo breaking syntactical changes before v1.0. {.tip}
+It is safe to use for production, but will undergo breaking syntactical changes on v1.0. {.tip}

 ## Official Plugins